B4PT0R/objdict/README.md

 print(data)
 print(data.profile.hobbies[1].title) #Output: guitar playing

-#Conversion of dict items to their objdict version is automatic.
+#Conversion of dict items to their objdict version is automatic (will inherit the parent objdict settings, namely: _backend,_use_default, _default, _auto_self).
 #The objdict being essentially a wrapper interface on the initial dict,
 #this conversion is reflected in the initial dict content as well